Writing Plans in Philippine Setting

 Reading must feed my writing.

 Finish One Y.A.
-Novel in the Can
+Novel at A Time

-Write Short Poetry for Specific Occasions
+Write Poetry for that Imagined Reader

 A commercialized mindset, maybe, but necessary, if I am to care more about prospective readers of my poetry.
 Readers here mean those who will wear T-shirts with poems as designs, use calendars and planners with poems as inserts, and patronize stickers, bookmarks, bag charms, and other items with poems as characters or text.